achew22/puppet-module-python/README.md

 TODO
 ----

-* Fix venv creation failure when run from Puppet.
 * Gunicorn master process currently runs as root.
 * Fix Gunicorn uninstall with ensure => absent.
 * Uninstallation of packages no longer provided in the